zammad/zammad-documentation/appendix/single-sign-on.rst

    * you'll need root access to your Zammad host
    * you'll need administrative access to your Active Directory
    * you know how to configure a basic apache installation
+   * Zammad must have a domain name and must not be accessed via IP address

 .. tip:: For best experience with kerberos based authentication, we suggest using the Zammad `LDAP integration <https://admin-docs.zammad.org/en/latest/system/integrations/ldap.html>`_.